Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Introduction

 \section{Introduction}

 At finite temperatures, the magnetic moments of magnetic materials fluctuate in magnitude and direction influencing the potential energy surface (PES) that describes the thermal motion of the ions.
-The purpose of this publication is to extend to itinerant magnetic materials recently developed methods for performing first-principles (FP) molecular dynamics (MD) simulations.
+The purpose of this publication is to extend to itinerant magnetic materials recently developed methods for efficiently parameterizing the PES to perform first-principles (FP) molecular dynamics (MD) simulations.
 This requires taking the spin degrees of freedom into consideration by extending the concept of ``machine-learning force fields'' (ML-FF) to ``machine-learning exchange fields'' (ML-EF) with a view to performing coupled ionic and spin dynamics.
 We begin with a brief summary of recent relevant progress in first-principles (or {\it ab-initio}) molecular dynamics, FP-MD (or AIMD).

 In the Car-Parrinello AIMD scheme \cite{Car:prl85b}, the interactions between the $N$ atoms comprising a molecule or (the periodic supercell of) a solid are described in terms of full quantum mechanical (QM) solutions for the constituent electrons.
 AIMD is ultimately limited by the need to describe the electron and ion dynamics on the same short time scale necessary to keep the electrons in the ground state \cite{Behler:prl07} required by density functional theory (DFT) \cite{Hohenberg:pr64}.
 For metals with no gap between occupied and unoccupied states, it turns out to be more efficient to combine long molecular-dynamics (MD) time steps for the ions with full self-consistent field (SCF) solutions of the Kohn-Sham equations of DFT for the electrons \cite{Kohn:pr65}.
 Every such step yields the total electronic energy that plays the role of a potential energy for the ionic motion, the forces acting on all the atoms, and the stress tensor \cite{Kresse:prb99, Torrent:cms08}.
 The resulting Born-Oppenheimer MD (BO-MD) procedure is limited by the DFT calculation to time scales of tens of picoseconds (ps) for thousands of atoms \cite{Behler:prl07} (hundreds of ps for hundreds of atoms \cite{Behler:jcp16}).
 For comparison, typical optical vibration frequencies are in the range $10^{12}-10^{13}$ Hertz.